Griffon26/taserver/README.md

     ```
     C:\Games\Tribes Ascend\Binaries\Win32
     ```

+7. Open an administrator command prompt and go to the directory containing the taserver files

-7. Run the `download_compatible_controller.py` script to download the latest compatible version of `TAMods-Server.dll`.
+8. Run the `download_compatible_controller.py` script to download the latest compatible version of `TAMods-Server.dll`.
 TAMods-Server is responsible for all game-related settings, including server description, message of the day and password.
    Consult the [TAMods-Server documentation](https://www.tamods.org/docs/doc_srv_api_overview.html) on how to change any of these.

-8. Run the `download_udpproxy.py` script to download the `udpproxy.exe` program used by the taserver firewall script.
+9. Run the `download_udpproxy.py` script to download the `udpproxy.exe` program used by the taserver firewall script.
 This is a precompiled version of the C++ source code in the `udpproxy` subdirectory.

-9. As administrator run `start_taserver_firewall.py` in the root of this repository.
+10. As an administrator run `start_taserver_firewall.py` in the root of this repository.
 This is very important.
 This script will manage firewall rules to keep kicked players out and only allow logged in players on the game server.
 Without this script running you will not be able to get rid of hackers that are normally "unkickable".

-10. If the game server is running behind a router you'll need to forward the following ports to the game server:
+11. If the game server is running behind a router you'll need to forward the following ports to the game server:

     * 7777/UDP